Umayanga12/Umayanga12/README.md

 ### Hi👋, I'm Umayanga Athapaththu

-- 🔭 I’m currently working on Python & Js
+- 🔭 I’m currently working on Java,Python & Js
 - 🌱 I’m currently learning .NET and C
 - 👯 I’m looking to collaborate on CSSL
 - 🤔 I’m looking for help with AI & Cryptography